-When companies launched the Initial Coin Offering as a business model, they created a number of tokens and then, hopefully, watched their value rise based on the strength and popularity of the underlying platform.
-That rising value allowed trading and investment, giving the founders startup capital, and allowing them to raise money in the future by selling tokens for cash.
+When companies launched the Initial Coin Offering as a business model, they created several tokens and then, hopefully, watched their value rise based on the strength and popularity of the underlying platform.
+That rising value allowed trading and investment, giving the founders startup capital and allowing them to raise money in the future by selling tokens for cash.

 It’s this investment mechanism, an almost carbon-copy of the Initial Public Offering (IPO) model, that caught the attention of regulators.

 Most of the tokens in circulation are security tokens.
 As former SEC Chairman Jay Clayton explained during his testimony to Congress, virtually every token released as part of an ICO is a security token.
 That the companies called them “utility tokens” doesn’t matter.
 They meet the SEC’s test for a regulated securities product, so they are no different (legally) than flooding the market with shares of stock.

 The SEC has always had a loose, evolving definition of securitization, in a sense borrowing the Supreme Court’s attitude toward pornography. (“I know it when I see it.”)